NoureldinAyman/Graph-Coloring/README.md

 ## GraphColoringGUI

-The same exact code as the GraphColoringTerminal but featuring a simple GUI to visualize the coloring side by side and to easily enter a custom graph.
+The same exact code as the GraphColoringTerminal but featuring a simple GUI made using CustomTkinter to visualize the coloring side by side and to easily enter a custom graph.

 ![App Screenshot](gui.jpg)